 Hold the stems just below the buds and gently shake with the bloom facing down.
 Then dip blooms into a bucket of cold water with two drops of dish detergent for 20 seconds and remove.

-Quick Tip: I like to do this outside with the garden hose, if at all possible.
+I like to remove ants outside with the garden hose, if at all possible.
 Most commercially grown versions will not have ants, but locally grown stems will because they are truly garden-fresh!
-Any fresh cut peony bouquets you pick up from your farmer’s market or your own backyard are likely to have them.
-Nobody needs an ant invasion so proceed with caution!

 How to Get Peonies to Open